Konstantin Kalinin

 When people hear “AI agents,” they imagine a bot that does things on its own.
 Which is exactly why most teams either (a) never ship it, or (b) ship it and then spend the next month apologizing.

-We treated “human-in-the-loop” as a control system, not a checkbox.
+We treated “human-in-the-loop” as a control system you design and enforce.

-Because in customer support, the risk isn’t that the AI is occasionally wrong.
-The risk is that it’s wrong confidently, publicly, and at scale.
-That’s how you turn a time-saver into a brand liability.
+Because in customer support, the failure that actually hurts is being wrong confidently, publicly, and at scale.
+That’s how a time-saver turns into a brand liability.

 OpenClaw can: